In this article today, we are going to discuss different Trekking Season in Nepal.

 You’ll also get the chance to interact with other trekkers from all over the world.

 The trekking is more generally comfortable during this season, but with there can be chances of haze sometimes.

 Trekking in Monsoon Season: From Late June to Mid-September

-During the monsoon season, the climate is generally hot and humid and it rains almost every day followed by infrequent thunderstorms.
+During the monsoon trekking season in Nepal, the climate is generally hot and humid and it rains almost every day followed by infrequent thunderstorms.